oskarame/Rise-Vision-Test/README.md

   <h3 align="center">Rise Vision Test - Osman Karame</h3>

   <p align="center">
     Hi everyone, Here is the take home project.
-Firstly I would like to thank you for giving me this opportunity, it was a really fun process from the start.
+Firstly, I would like to thank you for giving me this opportunity, it was a really fun process from the start.
 It was a good experience and hopefully I will have the occasion to create more with you..
 I'm happy to share with you the little project which I had fun to do.
-Minor thing to add, I didn't know when I started that K-12 school start from kindergarden.
-I would propably have designed something more fun and joyful than what it is but I believe that it stills gives you an idea of what I can do.
+Minor thing to add, I didn't know when I started that K-12 school start from kindergarten.
+I would probably have designed something more fun and joyful than what it is but I believe that it stills gives you an idea of what I can do.
 Have a nice day and thank you again.
     <br />

   </p>